isomerpages/mlaw-corp/news/speeches/_posts/2026-04-25-post-Speech by Senior Minister of State Murali Pillai at the INEI Forum.md

 ---
-title: Speech by Senior Minister of State Murali Pillai at the INEI Forum
+title: Opening Address by Senior Minister of State for Law and Transcport Mr Murali Pillai SC, at the INEI Forum
-permalink: /speech-by-senior-minister-of-state-murali-pillai-at-the-inei-forum/
+permalink: /opening-address-by-senior-minister-of-state-law-transport-murali-pillai-at-the-inei-forum/
 date: 2026-04-25
 layout: post
 description: ""